creachadair/jrpc2/README.md

 This implementation resolves the conflict in favour of the notification rules.
 Specifically:

--  If a batch is empty or contains no structurally valid request or notification objects, the server reports error -32700 (Invalid JSON) as a single error Response object.
+-  If a batch is empty or contains structurally invalid request or notification objects, the server reports error -32700 (Invalid JSON) as a single error Response object.

 -  Otherwise, errors resulting from any request object without an ID are logged by the server but not reported to the client.